Sustainable control of vector of HLB in Family Farming

 The technological solution

-• Locally adapt integrated pest management (IPM) technology in citrus family farming focusing in the control of the HLB vector, by applying methodical monitoring practices, using safe products preserving the natural balance and use of bioinputs.
+• Local adaptation of integrated pest management (IPM) technology in family citrus farming (FF) with a focus on the control of the HLB vector, through the application of monitoring practices, the use of safe products that preserve the natural balance and the use of biologicals in IPM demonstration plots on family citrus farms.

-• Train and teach family growers, professionals and other actors in the citrus sector about HLB, its vector and natural enemies.
-Implement new local innovation networks.
+• Training, communication and awareness-raising for family farmers, professionals and other stakeholders in the citrus sector about HLB, the vector and its natural enemies.

-• Monitor impact on sustainability, fruit quality and economic outcomes among FA adopting IPM techniques in order to contribute to innovation processes at all levels.
+• Monitoring the impact of IPM on the sustainability, fruit quality and economic situation of the FF in order to contribute to the innovation process.

 Results